samyuktajayaram-stack/Technology-Design-Foundations/README.md

 The final form that we decided on was a curved struture, with a pinball style mechansim in the back such that when the ball bearing falls (or, in other words the user completes their step goals for the day), they will receive an audio cue that their goal has been reached.

-**Reflection**: week one of this project was BRUTAL.
+**Reflection**: Week one of this project was BRUTAL.
 I feel like we had so many ideas, yet so many of them were not really ambient display.
 I was so used to creating projects that were fast paced and gave an output to a user really quickly as opposed to being slow.
 Since calm computing is all about slowing things down, this was a bit of a shift and I can to change my mindset to work with that brief.
 I really enjoyed it!

 # Week 8 - Electronics
 _Tuesday, 10/21/2025 - Tuesday, 10/28/2025_